 - Jerry’s Cafe (service station type items)

-- The GNTP (just a few items here, which include mainly tins of food)
+- The GNTP (just a few items here)

 - Wollombi Village General Store